Southern Collegiate Athletic Conference: Overall success on the national level

 While championships come infrequently, overall SCAC athletic programs rate favorably when compared against the diverse Division III membership.
 The Learfield IMG College Directors' Cup provides one representation of any school's athletic success as compared to its peers.
-Trinity has ranked in the top five nationally twice, most recently in 2004–05 when it placed fourth.
-Trinity again led the way in 2021–22 when it placed 20th nationally; Colorado College, at 102nd, was the next school among 327 ranked institutions.
+Trinity(TX) ranked in the top five nationally twice during its time in the conference, most recently in 2004–05 when it placed fourth.
+Colorado College led the conference in '25-'26 when it finished 45th, the only SCAC entry in the top 100.

 The SCAC and Division I

 On several occasions the SCAC has been used as a role model for academically high-achieving Division I programs considering a move to non-scholarship athletics.
 In 2004, Rice considered a move to Division III with Trinity cited as a possible model by the Houston Chronicle.
-The university eventually remained in Division I. In 2006, Birmingham-Southern College elected to leave Division I for Division III, and stated that they would seek membership in the SCAC.
+The university eventually remained in Division I. In 2006, Birmingham–Southern College elected to leave Division I for Division III, and stated that they would seek membership in the SCAC.
 This represented the first time since 1988 that a Division I school had changed affiliation to Division III.
 In 2012, Centenary College of Louisiana joined the SCAC, after leaving Division I in 2011; however, its initial partner in the transition from Division I was the American Southwest Conference.